 Dental Assisting Program Description

 The Dental Assisting One Year Certificate trains individuals in a broad range of clinical and administrative skills such as preparing patients for dental exams and treatments, performing radiographic procedures, scheduling and appointment procedures, maintenance of medical records, performing basic front office skills, professional communication and public relations skills.
 The program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Graduates are prepared for the Dental Assisting National Board and the Oregon Certification in Expanded Functions.

 Cost of program

 In addition to standard tuition, student fees and textbooks, students should anticipate the following estimated program costs:

-- Program fee of $167 per term (or $501 total for the year) while enrolled in the DA cohort
+- Fee of $167 per laboratory course (or $668 total for the year) while enrolled in the Dental Assisting cohort

 - Materials (scrubs with COCC Dental Assisting patch, goggles, $50